arcusmaximus/YTSubConverter/README.md

 * `YTSubConverter <infile> <outfile>` - converts the given input file to a user-specified output format and file name.
 The output format is determined through the file extension.
 You can freely convert between any of the supported formats (.ass/.sbv/.srt/.srv3/.ytt).

 In addition, you can specify the `--visual` option for visually accurate .ytt/.srv3 → .ass conversion (see following section).

+On macOS, you can run `YTSubConverter.app/Contents/MacOS/YTSubConverter` from the terminal.
+While it's also possible to run YTSubConverter.app itself using the `open` command, you won't get any console output in this case.

 ## Reverse conversion
 Apart from the usual .ass → .ytt, YTSubConverter can also convert in the opposite direction: from .ytt (or .srv3, which is the same) to .ass.
 What's more, it can do this for two different purposes: editing and archiving.